JohnnyW23/JohnnyW23/README.md

 # Latest Projects 🔥

+[React To Do List App](https://react-to-do-ashen.vercel.app) - An application to write down your tasks to do and make your day more productive and organised.

-[Cyber Quest](https://johnnyw23.github.io/cyber-quest) - A web game 100% made with JavaScript about cyber-security.
+[Cyber Quest](https://johnnyw23.github.io/cyber-quest) - A web game about cyber-security, 100% made with JavaScript.
 Do you have what it takes to win?

 [RogueStar](https://johnnyw23.github.io/card-collection) - Project of a web page displaying a fictional RPG card collection.
 Hope you enjoy!